Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 1 night

-Spend a couple of days hopping around the beaches.
-It’s easy to get around by car or even by public transport, you’ll just have to usually walk up to the main road.
+Whichever town you choose, it’s easy to get around by car or even by public transport.
+You’ll just have to usually walk up to the main road.

-Gjipe Beach is about a 30 minutes’ walk from the parking lot which dissuades many would-be visitors.
-A more adventurous way to get there is by boat which you can reserve with Dhermi Boat Tours.
-The ride can be bumpy, so just make sure you protect anything you don’t want wet.
+Gjipe Beach is about a 30 minutes’ walk from the street-level parking lot, which dissuades many would-be visitors.
+But it’s worth it, and you can get there in a more adventurous way with Dhermi Boat Tours.
+Tip: The boat ride can be bumpy, so make sure you protect anything you don’t want wet.

 - Dhermi: La Brisa Boutique has a large beach area, plus a rooftop bar and pool